FDA Medical Device Regulation in the U.S.

 Medical devices must meet all FDA regulations prior to being imported into the United States.
 One of the first things foreign medical device manufacturers must be aware of is that FDA does not recognize regulatory approvals from foreign countries.

-The term medical device under the Food Drug and Cosmetic Act (FDCA) refers to instruments, machines, implants, in vitro reagents, and similar or related articles, including component parts or accessories which are 1) intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease, in man or other animals; or 2) intended to affect the structure or any function of the body of man or other animals, and which does not achieve any of its primary intended purposes through chemical action within or on the body and is not dependent upon being metabolized for the achievement of any of its primary intended purposes.
+Under the Food Drug and Cosmetic Act (FDCA), “Medical Device” refers to instruments, machines, implants, in vitro reagents, and similar or related articles, including component parts or accessories which are 1) intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease, in man or other animals; or 2) intended to affect the structure or any function of the body of man or other animals, and which does not achieve any of its primary intended purposes through chemical action within or on the body and is not dependent upon being metabolized for the achievement of any of its primary intended purposes.

-FDAImports.com, LLC represents many medical device manufacturers and distributors performing device classifications, regulatory reviews of changes or modifications to previously cleared medical devices, preparing, filing, and prosecuting FDA PMNs and medical device 510(k) submissions with FDA, and providing guidance and counsel in preparing for or reacting to FDA medical device inspections.
+FDAImports.com, LLC represents many medical device manufacturers and distributors performing device classifications, regulatory reviews of changes or modifications to previously cleared medical devices, preparing, filing, and prosecuting 510(k) submissions FDA, and providing guidance and counsel in preparing for facility inspections and responding to Form 483s.
 Identifying the proper clearance or approval requirements is the first major step for any medical device manufacturer or distributor entering the U.S. market.
-FDAImports.com, LLC helps medical device companies from around the world find The Way Through what can seem like a very complicated FDA regulatory review process.
+FDAImports.com, LLC helps medical device companies from around the world find The Way Through what can be a very complicated FDA regulatory review process.

-Like all other FDA regulated articles, medical devices must be properly labeled, must be manufactured according to specific standards, must obtain all pre-clearances before being imported into the U.S., and must be manufactured in appropriate (registered) facilities.
-Foreign medical device manufacturers must register with FDA under the FDA Device Establishment Registration regulations and must appoint a U.S. Agent for FDA purposes.
-FDAImports.com, LLC acts as U.S. Agent for foreign medical device clients, ensuring that all required data is submitted to FDA prior to shipping medical devices to the U.S. and that all substantive clearance, labeling, and listing requirements are also met.
+Medical devices must be properly labeled, manufactured according to specific standards, obtain all pre-clearances before being imported into the U.S., and must be manufactured in appropriate (registered) facilities.
+Foreign medical device manufacturers must register with FDA and appoint a U.S. Agent for FDA purposes.
+FDAImports.com, LLC acts as U.S. Agent for foreign medical device clients, ensuring that all required data is submitted to FDA prior to shipping devices to the U.S. and that all substantive clearance, labeling, and listing requirements are also met.

-Importers of medical devices must also register with FDA as device establishments acting as medical device initial distributors.
-FDA expects U.S. importers to understand and ensure compliance with FDA laws and regulations related to medical devices, medical device manufacturing, and medical device clearances (510(k)s) and FDA approvals (PMAs) when required.
-FDAImports.com, LLC represents medical device importers, showing them The Way Through the FDA and Customs importation process for importing medical devices.
+Initial importers of medical devices must also register their establishments with FDA.
+FDA expects U.S. importers to understand and ensure compliance with laws and regulations related to medical devices.
+FDAImports.com, LLC represents medical device importers, showing them The Way Through the FDA and Customs importation process for medical devices.